 Financial assets classified as loans and receivables and all non-derivative financial liabilities are carried in the Balance Sheet at amortised cost (in long-term assets/liabilities with accrued interest in current assets/liabilities).
-Their fair values have been estimated by calculating the net present value of the remaining contractual cash flows at 31 March 2016, using the following assumptions:
+Their fair values have been estimated by calculating the net present value of the remaining contractual cash flows at 31 March 2017, using the following assumptions:

-- The fair values of loans from the PWLB as at 31 March 2016 have been valued by discounting the contractual cash flows over the whole life of the instrument at the appropriate market rate for local authority loans; the fair value figure quoted for 31 March 2015 was based on the published interest rates for PWLB certainty rate loans with an identical remaining time to maturity arranged on 31 March.
-The fair value at 31 March 2015 based on contractual cash flows would have been £158.706 million.
-The Council's Treasury Advisors advised that the new methodology gives a more accurate representation of fair value as defined in the Code. - No early repayment or impairment is recognised. - The fair value of short-term investments, including available for sale assets and trade payables and receivables is assumed to approximate to the carrying amount. - The fair values of long-term investments have been discounted at the market rates for similar instruments with similar remaining terms to maturity on 31 March.
+- Loans from the PWLB have been valued by discounting the contractual cash flows over the whole life of the instrument at the appropriate market rate for local authority loans. - No early repayment or impairment is recognised. - The fair value of short-term investments, including trade payables and receivables is assumed to approximate to the carrying amount given the low and stable interest rate environment. - The fair values of long-term investments have been discounted at the market rates for similar instruments with similar remaining terms to maturity on 31 March.